Mehedi26696/Mehedi26696/README.md

 <h2 align="left">Hi 👋!
 I'm H.M.
-Mehedi Hasan... and I’m currently pursuing an undergraduate degree in Computer Science and Engineering at the University of Dhaka.</h2>
+Mehedi Hasan... and I’m currently pursuing my undergraduate degree in Computer Science and Engineering at the University of Dhaka.</h2>

 ###